slstoneslei/Traffic_Sign_Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the traffic sign labels.

-![alt text][image10]
+![traffic sign labels][image10]

+Here is the count of each sign.

+![count of each sign][image11]

 ### Design and Test a Model Architecture